 Mr. Leon Fraser

 Mr. Leon Fraser moved to West Hartford over one decade ago and is a trained teacher and sports coach by profession and journeyman by choice.
 He and his wife Marylin raised four children, including their daughter Nia who was a valued member of the St. James's choir for many years.
 Marylin is an active member of the congregation.
 He has served as sexton since 2016, and loves a good book, especially espionage thrillers.

 Mrs. Priscilla Hooper moved to West Hartford in 2002 when her husband, Bob, was named rector of St. James's.
 She has worked as the Director of Religious Education (now called Director of Family Ministries) since 2003.
-Priscilla is the mother of three grown children—Robby, Henry and Maddy and mother of a new four legged child, a yellow lab named, Lilly.
-In addition to her work at St. James's, she is a library paraprofessional at Aiken School part-time.
+Priscilla is the mother of three grown children—Robby, Henry and Maddy and mother of two four legged children, a yellow lab named Lilly, and a chocolate lab, Theo.
+In addition to her work at St. James's, she is a library paraprofessional at Morley School part-time.
 She has a bachelor's degree in journalism from the University of Texas at Austin and has dedicated her life to children and families.

 Marta S. Rivera Monclova is shepherding an emerging monastic community in Hartford, CT, which joins a dedicated communal life with an outward ministry based on each member's gifts.
 Marta’s own ministry at Seabury Life Community centers on elders who are marginalized due to age and disability, supporting their ongoing spiritual formation and growth in the community.
 She is a postulant for Holy Orders in the Episcopal Church of Connecticut.
 Marta holds an M.Div. from Berkeley Divinity School at Yale University and a Ph.D. in English Literature from Tufts University.
 In prior times, Marta taught English at several universities, and worked in the tech industry.